timotheeMM/random-letter/README.md

 9. Make a pull request by going to the project fork page and clicking on "Contribute > Open pull request".
 A window will open, and you will be able to explain in more detail all the changes you have made.

-10. Validate and then wait for validation... :blush:
+10. Validate and then wait for validation... 😊

-:bulb: You can also simply open an issue with the tag "enhancement".
+💡 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!

 ## License